Decentralized Goal Assignment and Safe Trajectory Generation in Multi-Robot Networks via Multiple Lyapunov Functions

-Then, we demonstrate via a simple example that the \ac{OGA} policy is not sufficient for guaranteeing that the resulting trajectories are always collision-free, since the Lyapunov-like functions do not encode any information on inter-agent distances.
-Thus, based on our recent work \cite{PanagouCDC13}, we build an additional state-dependent switching logic, which employs a family of Lyapunov-like barrier functions encoding both inter-agent collision avoidance and convergence to the goal locations determined by the \ac{OGA} policy.
+\textit{Contribution 1:} We consider the goal assignment and trajectory generation problem posed in \cite{Turpin_IJRR14} that seeks to minimize the distance traveled by all robots, and formulate it into a switched systems framework \cite{Liberzon}; this provides a novel and natural way of encoding multiple tasks via Lyapunov-like functions, and obtaining guarantees on the accomplishment of the encoded control objectives.
+We build our approach based on multiple Lyapunov-like functions \cite{Branicky_TAC1998} and set invariance \cite{Blanchini_Miani} techniques.
+We first encode the decision making on the optimal goal assignment (which in the sequel we call the \ac{OGA} policy) as a state-dependent switching logic among a family of candidate Lyapunov-like functions.
+Each Lyapunov-like function encodes a cost under a candidate goal assignment, that is, the sum of squared distances to the goals.
+The switching logic dictates that, when a set of agents becomes connected at some time instant $t$, they decide to switch to the Lyapunov-like function of minimum value at time $t$.
+We show that this decision making gives rise to a \ac{gas} switched system which furthermore does not suffer from Zeno trajectories.
+Then, based on our recent work in \cite{Panagou_TAC14, Panagou_submitted}, we build an additional state-dependent switching logic which employs a family of Lyapunov-like barrier functions and vector fields encoding both inter-agent collision avoidance and convergence to the goal locations determined by the \ac{OGA} policy.